 Mouthwatering pickled yellow onions add tangy flavor and crunch to any meal.
-The easy homemade pickle recipe is perfect for burgers, salads, and snacking.
-For a more citrusy flavor, try quick-pickled sumac onions!
+I always keep a jar of quick pickled onions in my fridge to add to all my meals— the easy homemade pickle recipe is perfect for burgers, salads, and snacking.
+Try quick-pickled sumac onions for a more tangy flavor.

 - White Vinegar: I use distilled white vinegar to pickle yellow onions, but you can also use white wine vinegar, apple cider vinegar, or red wine vinegar.